 1. Be of age.
 Volunteer positions have a minimum age requirement of 18.
 Specific volunteer programs/opportunities also are available for Teens ages 14-17, Families, Groups, and Youth through our children’s Educational programs.
-Volunteers ages 17-8 are welcome to apply as long as they are accompanied by a parent/guardian at all times.
+Volunteers ages 8-17 are welcome to apply to volunteer as long as they are accompanied by a parent/guardian at all times.

 2. Submit a volunteer application.
 All potential HSNEGA volunteers must have a volunteer application on file before being considered for the volunteer program and invited to attend a New Volunteer Orientation.
 Our volunteer applications help us learn more about you and match your experience with our needs.
 Volunteer applications are available online HERE, and in the HSNEGA Adoption Center.
 Volunteer Orientations are held on pre-determined dates/times twice a month, normally a Saturday afternoon and Thursday afternoon.